mazaclub/EasyGitianBuilder/README.md

 ## Quick Start

+EasyGitian will attempt to install what is needed to build a VM and install gitian The build environment is configured, and you'll be asked
+  - which steps to run (build, sign, verify)
+  - which OSes to build for (Linux, Windows, OSX)
+  - what release version and/or git commit tag to build from
+  - signer ID
+  - git url to fetch coin code from

+You should be able to build most coins that provide a contrib/gitian-descriptors directory in the same fashion as Bitcoin, BitcoinCash, Maza.

 ### OSX
   - Ensure sufficient disk space is available EasyGitian will require there be 50GB available for Virtualbox VMs